-Little 8 minute journey asking the inter-dimensional questions we don’t grapple enough these days.
+Little 8 minute journey asking the inter-dimensional questions that are causing a lot of trouble these days .
 What if birds really are space-age surveillance drones, covertly observing?
 What if reality is fiction?
 This composition senses the world in fringe theory terms.
-Although conspiracy theories can seem farcical, the act of accepting a distorted rather than ‘plausible’ explanation of reality is itself an act of profound meaning.
+Although conspiracy theories can seem farcical or dangerous, the act of accepting a distorted rather than ‘plausible’ explanation of reality is itself an act of profound meaning.
 This piece uses environmental field recording, home-made instruments, and digital audio processing to blend nature and simulacra, dragging each other — and listeners — into a speculative, destabilized paradigm (my favourite kind!)

 24 Hours of Radio Art with Bepi Crespan

 I’m thrilled to be included for a second year on a list of fabulous sound artists and experimenters presented by Bepi Crespan.
 The stream broadcasts live on CiTR and is available online, too.
 Check it out here